robertmartin8/ReasonableDeviations/_notes/oop.md

 Inheritance is the mechanism by which new classes can take on the properties of existing classes – we can create a **base class** such that new classes **inherit** state, behaviour, and type.
 This reduces code duplication and allows us to represent conceptual hierarchies.

 Java is a **nominitive type language** - things must have the right name.
-By contrast, **structural typing** (e.g in Haskell) examines whether the internal structure is the same, so the below code would compile. **Duck typing** (e.g in python) is a subset of structural typing but only checks at runtime.
+By contrast, **structural typing** (e.g. in Haskell) examines whether the internal structure is the same, so the below code would compile. **Duck typing** (e.g. in python) is a subset of structural typing but only checks at runtime.

 ```java
 class Foo {